fujitsu/fep-operator-examples/README.md

-FUJITSU Enterprise Postgres Operator Examples
+Fujitsu Enterprise Postgres Operator Examples

-This repository provides sample files that you can use to run FUJITSU Enterprise Postgres Operator.
+This repository provides sample files that you can use to run Fujitsu Enterprise Postgres Operator.

 This repository contains various examples such as:.
  - sample yaml file for deploying a database cluster